Peak Hiring Season in Russia

 ESL teachers planning to move to Russia to teach English will need to get a Russian Working Visa.
 North Americans will find that getting a Russian visa will take a little time from home, but is much easier than getting a visa for other European nations.

 Most ESL teachers who travel to Russia to teach get their Russian Working Visa before leaving.
 In order to get a Russian visa, an ESL teacher will need to ensure that they have a valid passport and will need to find the closest consulate or embassy office (see below).
 By filling out the proper paperwork and obtaining the required identification ahead of time, ESL teachers should receive a Russian Visa within 15 business days.
 Many schools will help with this application process.

 Requirements for EU Citizens to Teach English in Russia

 Russia has finally opened its doors to people from all around the world.
 Members of the European Union have no advantage in finding work as an ESL teacher in Russia over Americans or Canadians.
-The Visa application rules are the same for citizens of America as they are for people coming from a European Union (EU) nation.
+The Visa application rules are also the same for citizens of America as they are for people coming from a European Union (EU) nation.
 Please review the Visa application process outlined above for detailed information on how to obtain a Russian Working Visa.

 The United States of America Embassy and Consulates Offices in Russia

 Embassy of the United States in Moscow